Slipped Disc Management Using Safe Methods in Malaysia

 extruded discs shown before proven slipped disc treatment

-To address the condition, NSD Therapy® was recommended to promote recovery and improve function.
-Due to the severity of the disc condition, the patient underwent 25 therapy sessions of NSD Therapy®, administered five times per week for five weeks.
+To address the condition, NSD decompression methods were recommended.
+Due to the severity of the disc condition, the patient underwent 25 therapy sessions, administered five times per week for five weeks.

 A follow-up MRI scan of the lumbar spine on April 19, 2010 (Figure-5) was conducted to assess structural changes.
 A comparative analysis between the post-therapy MRI and the pre-therapy MRI (dated Jan.
-23, 2010) revealed significant improvements, supporting the effectiveness of the NSD Therapy® approach in promoting spinal recovery.
+23, 2010) revealed improvements, supporting spinal decompression management & approaches in promoting spinal recovery.

 after image of proven slipped disc treatment

-Discussion on Spinal Discs and How Non-Operative Measures Utilized Through NSD Therapy® Provided These Favorable Outcomes
+Discussion on Spinal Discs and How Non-Operative Measures With Spinal Decompression Provided These Favorable Outcomes

 Discs are considered the largest avascular structure in the human body [10, 11, and 12].
 They obtain life-sustaining nutrients such as water, oxygen, glucose, and amino acids through the process of diffusion, taking place across the endplates [13].
 The diffusion of nutrients is passive, resulting from the vessels in the subchondral bone adjacent to the endplate’s hyaline cartilage [14].

-The diffused nutrients are utilized by the chondrocyte-like cells of the nucleus and inner annulus to synthesize the proteoglycan molecule [14]—a protein-like molecule needed for disc maintenance and repair.
+The diffused nutrients are utilized by the chondrocyte-like cells of the nucleus and inner annulus to synthesize the proteoglycan molecule [14] a protein-like molecule needed for disc maintenance and management.
 A disruption in the flow of these nutrients dramatically impacts the spinal disc, leading to a decrease in proteoglycan production and an eventual deterioration of the disc [14].

 Fact: Increased Intradiscal Pressure is the Leading Cause of Spinal Disc Disorders